arnaudcoutin/arnaudcoutin/README.md

 ### Hi there 👋

 I'm fascinated about leveraging tech in order to create products that can impact people's life.
-I define myself as a maker that like crafting products that deliver value to people.

-The best way to discover more about me to know my true passions, interests and skills is to read my twitter feed: https://twitter.com/arnaudcoutin

-I'm a really curious person that love discovering new things and meet with new people.
 If you want to have a chat, feel free to reach out to me.

 <!--
 **arnaudcoutin/arnaudcoutin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.